 Whether you’re looking to build a custom integration just for your team or looking to publicly launch a Front integration, you’re in the right place!
 Our documentation can help you build everything from contact synchronizing to automated message triaging to custom messaging channels.

 Our documentation is designed to get you up and running quickly, with walkthroughs, code examples, Postman collections and more.
 We’re also available at [email protected] to help with any questions or feedback!

-If you already have an account with Front or are working within an existing Front instance, creating a separate sandbox account is optional but recommended if you want to test your integration in an environment that does not include production data.
+If you already have an account with Front or are working within an existing Front instance, creating a separate developer account is optional but recommended if you want to test your integration in an environment that does not include production data.

 But if you don’t yet have an account, you can create one by signing up here.
-You’ll get access to a sandbox environment that will provide everything you need to begin building with our APIs.
+You’ll get access to a free developer environment that will provide everything you need to begin building with our APIs.